yulanguo/Naive-Bayes-Project/README.md

 #  Naive Bayes Sentiment Classifier

-This project implements a **Naive Bayes classifier** from scratch to perform **binary sentiment classification** on a custom dataset.
+This project implements a **Naive Bayes classifier** from scratch to perform **binary sentiment classification** on movie reviews.
 The classifier is trained to distinguish between positive and negative text entries using word frequencies and probabilistic modeling.

 ## Classifier Details

 ###  `Bayes_Classifier` (in `student_code.py`)

-A custom implementation of the Naive Bayes algorithm with:
+An implementation of the Naive Bayes algorithm

-- Bag-of-words model
-- Laplace smoothing
-- Separate word counts for each class

 #### Methods: